Welcome to Te Āpiti

 Car parks at the Ashhurst end to the west and Ferry Reserve to the east provide ease of access to a number of tracks and trails, as well as river reserves, and camping and BBQ facilities to help you explore and enjoy this unique landscape.

-Access to the walking tracks from the Woodville side is still open (note that you will not be able to exit the tracks at Ashhurst end).
+Access to the Tawa Loop is closed from the Ashhurst end however you can still access the walking tracks from the Woodville side (note that you will not be able to exit the tracks at Ashhurst end so you would need to go back to the Woodville end).

 Please keep an eye on Te Apiti Facebook page for further updates.